 Valuation process and parties

 CapMan continuously monitors the fair value development of its investments.
 Portfolio companies are valued four times a year in conjunction with CapMan Plc’s interim financial reporting.

 In the first phase of the valuation process investment professionals responsible for portfolio companies, together with the Performance Monitoring team, make proposals on the valuations of investment targets and compile material to support the valuation levels.
 In the following phase the Group’s Performance Monitoring team, which is independent of the investment teams, checks the correctness of the principles applied in the proposals and the continuity of the principles used between different investment targets and different points of time.
 The Performance Monitoring team also drafts proposals to the Valuation Committees.

 Each fund has its own Valuation Committee.
 The task of Valuation Committees is to assess valuations and ensure that the same valuation principles are consistently applied in all portfolio companies, and that the principles comply with IPEV guidelines.
-The committees comprise the CFO, the respective Chairmen of Investment Committees and Head of Investment teams and the members of the Performance Monitoring team.
+The committees comprise of CFO, Head of the Performance Monitoring team, and either Risk Manager of the fund or Head of Investment team.

 In the last phase of the valuation process the fund auditors, representing the fund investors, audit the material supporting the calculations and ensure that the valuation methods are in line with fund agreements and IPEVG guidelines.
 In addition the CapMan Plc auditors audit that valuations for CapMan Plc’s own fund investments are made according to IFRS standards.